larox90/react-portals-demo/src/README.md

 2.- _Child_ component: this component is inside of the _Parent_ component and is the one that handle the state of showing modal, using `useState` this is just to control the current status of the modal (it's visible or not).

+3.- _Modal_ component: this component is the one that it's rendered into our Portal target (in this case the target it's the div with the id `id=modals` into the _public>index.html_ file )

 When we want to have visible the modal, we will use a method inside of _ReactDOM_ called _ReactDOM.createPortal(p1, p2)_ this function receives two parameters the first parameter (p1) is a JSX Component (i.e. `<Modal>`), it's the component we want to move to other section of our DOM page, in this case our Modal component.

 the second parameter (p2) is a DOM Element of the element that will receive this Modal and where we will render it, in this case is the div with the `id=modals` we defined in the _public>index.html_ file.